Settling the genus of the $n$-prism: Ringel's reflection

 \begin{corollary}[Ringel~\cite{Ringel-nPrism}] There exists a snug embedding of $K_{12s} \times K_2$, $s \geq 1$. \end{corollary} \begin{proof} The triangular embeddings of $K_{12s}$ of Terry \emph{et al.}~\cite{Terry-Case0} have cotriangular patchworks consisting of $4s$ triangular faces. \end{proof}

-Let $\SC_n$ be a \emph{split-complete graph} if one can label the vertices with numbers $1, 2, \dotsc, n-1$ and letters $u$ and $v$ such that the numbered vertices are all pairwise adjacent, and the neighbors of $u$ and $v$ partition the numbered vertices.
-Ringel used a family of triangular embeddings of split-complete graphs $\SC_{12s+9}$ to find genus embeddings of $K_{12s+8}\times K_2$.
+Let a graph $\SC_n$ be called a \emph{split-complete graph} if one can label the vertices with numbers $1, 2, \dotsc, n-1$ and letters $u$ and $v$ such that the numbered vertices are all pairwise adjacent, and the neighbors of $u$ and $v$ partition the numbered vertices.
+Ringel used a family of triangular embeddings of split-complete graphs $\SC_{12s+9}$ (see Ringel \cite[\S6.9]{Ringel-MapColor}) to find genus embeddings of $K_{12s+8}\times K_2$.
+A triangular embedding of a split-complete graph $\SC_{n+1}$ is equivalent to an embedding of the complete graph $K_n$ with a cotriangular patchwork by deleting $u$ and $v$ from the embedding of $\SC_{n+1}$.